Search Engine Optimisation (SEO) has long been the backbone of online visibility. At its heart lies a simple yet crucial component: keywords

 Navigational Intent

-Users with navigational intent are generally looking for a specific website or page.
+Users with navigational intent are generally looking for a specific page url, website or page.

 Examples of long-tail keywords in this category might be “White Peak Digital contact page” or “best summer recipes on Taste”.